eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueDefinedEvent.md

 --->

 # EiffelIssueDefinedEvent (ID)
-The EiffelIssueDefinedEvent declares that an issue has been created in someexternal issue management software.
+The EiffelIssueDefinedEvent declares that an issue has been created in some external issue management software.
 ID is semantically similar to [EiffelFlowContextDefinedEvent](../eiffel-vocabulary/EiffelFlowContextDefinedEvent.md) and [EiffelEnvironmentDefinedEvent](../eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md).

 ## Data Members